-- 24. The holder of a prospecting licence shall- - (a) subject to section 23 (2) of this Act, carry on prospecting operations in accordance with his or her licence; - (b) submit to the Commissioner quarterly, or at such other intervals as may be prescribed, geological and financial reports and such other information as may be prescribed; - (c) report any mineral discovery to the Commissioner; and - (d) remove on or before the expiration of his or her prospecting operations, any camps, temporary buildings or installations which he or she may have erected; and shall repair or make good any damage caused to the surface of the land to the satisfaction of the Commissioner.
+- 24. The holder of a prospecting licence shall- - (a) subject to section 21 of this Act, carry on prospecting operations in accordance with his or her licence; - (b) submit to the Commissioner quarterly, or at such other intervals as may be prescribed, geological and financial reports and such other information as may be prescribed; - (c) report any mineral discovery to the Commissioner; and - (d) remove on or before the expiration of his or her prospecting operations, any camps, temporary buildings or installations which he or she may have erected; and shall repair or make good any damage caused to the surface of the land to the satisfaction of the Commissioner.

-Minerals obtained during prospecting.
 25. (1) Minerals obtained in the course of prospecting under a prospecting licence shall be the property of the Government and, except such reasonable quantity as may be prescribed for the purpose of sampling, assay, analysis or other examination, shall not be disposed of by the holder of the licence or by any other person without the written consent of the Commissioner.

-(2) If the holder of a prospecting licence desires to retain or dispose of any minerals obtained in the course of prospecting, he or she shall make an application in writing to the Commissioner stating the kind and quantity of minerals in respect of which the application is made and the situation of the land from which the mineral was obtained; and if the Commissioner is satisfied that it is reasonably necessary to enable the applicant to test the mineral-bearing qualities of the land on which the applicant is prospecting, the Commissioner may authorise the applicant in writing to retain or dispose of such minerals upon payment of the prescribed royalties.
+(2) Where the holder of a prospecting licence desires to retain or dispose of any minerals obtained in the course of prospecting, he or she shall make an application in writing to the Commissioner stating the kind and quantity of minerals in respect of which the application is made and the situation of the land from which the mineral was obtained; and if the